SCAN Update - 11/13/24

 Below are the current IAV wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):

-• Gilroy, Oceanside SF, Palo Alto, Sacramento, Southeast SF, SVCW, and Sunnyvale are in the LOW Wastewater Category due to not being in seasonal onset for IAV
+• Gilroy, Sacramento, SVCW, and Sunnyvale are in the LOW Wastewater Category due to not being in seasonal onset for IAV

-• San Jose is in seasonal onset and in the MEDIUM Wastewater Category for IAV
+• Palo Alto, San Jose and Southeast SF are in seasonal onset and in the MEDIUM Wastewater Category for IAV

 As a reminder we have paused the H1 marker analysis.
 We are working to design a new H1 assay and confirm that it works with current H1N1 strains.
 Over the summer, we noted that the RNA sequence in the region of the H1N1 HA gene that the H1 assay targets mutated.
 There were a large number of influenza A H1N1 sequences added to public databases over the summer that made it possible to observe these changes; sequencing of isolates occurred more often than normal over the summer due to the H5N1 outbreak.
 These mutations impacted the performance of the H1 assay we were using.
 The sequences in certain regions of viral genomes can evolve rapidly and influenza A is known to be a virus that does evolve and change over time.
 As part of our ongoing efforts, WastewaterSCAN actively monitors changing sequences for all of our targets, ensuring the assays continue to be sensitive and specific.

-3 sites in the SCAN network (Oceanside SF, Southeast SF, and San Jose) have tested positive for the H3 marker in influenza A since we began testing for the marker prospectively in mid July 2024.
+4 sites in the SCAN network (Oceanside SF, Southeast SF, San Jose, and Sunnyvale) have tested positive for the H3 marker in influenza A since we began testing for the marker prospectively in mid July 2024.

-6 sites in the SCAN network (Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, and Sunnyvale) have tested positive for the H5 marker in influenza A since we began testing for the marker prospectively in May 2024.
-In the past 21 days, 2 sites (Sacramento and Southeast SF) have tested positive for the H5 marker.
+All 8 sites in the SCAN network (Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, SVCW, and Sunnyvale) have tested positive for the H5 marker in influenza A since we began testing for the marker prospectively in May 2024.

 Below are the current IBV wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):